On the intersection of local Arthur packets for classical groups and applications: Local Arthur packets containing tempered representations

-Now we show that a non-negative extended multi-segment whose representation is tempered is of chain shape. \begin{prop} Suppose $\EE \in \Rep$ is non-negative and $\pi(\EE)$ is tempered.
+Now we show that a non-negative extended multi-segment whose representation is tempered must be of chain shape. \begin{prop} Suppose $\EE \in \Rep$ is non-negative and $\pi(\EE)$ is tempered.
 Then $\EE$ is of chain shape. \end{prop} \begin{proof} We denote

 and check that it is of chain shape.
 We apply induction on $n$.
 There is nothing to prove when $n=1$.
 After applying several row exchanges, we assume $\FF= \FF^{(P'')}$.
 Denote $A= \max\{A_i\ | \ i \in I_{\rho}\}$ and $k= \#\{i \in I_{\rho}\ | \ A_i =A\}.$ From Theorem \ref{thm Arthur tempered}, we can find a tempered extended multi-segment $\EE_{temp}$ such that $\pi(\EE_{temp}) \cong \pi(\EE)$.
 We denote $\FF_{temp}= (\EE_{temp})_{\rho}$.